ralphie94/movie-react/README.md

 # Cinefile

-Cinefile is an IMDb inspired movie app where you can create an account, discover movies, watch movie trailers, check out the cast of the movies, and add a movie to your waatch list to keep track of movies you want to watch
+Cinefile is an IMDb inspired movie app where you can create an account, discover movies, watch movie trailers, check out the cast of the movies, and add a movie to your watch list to keep track of movies you want to watch.

 # Wireframes